MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 with the following changes:

 * Update the directory names (use `one-chat-room` instead of `todolist`).
+* Update your `one-chat-room.service` systemd file to point to the new `one-chat-room-automated` directory.
+  * Run `sudo systemctl daemon-reload` and `sudo systemctl restart one-chat-room` to restart the service.
 * Update the `post-receive` hook.
   Compared to the PHP todolist, there are two additional steps which must be performed in the script for the application to run correctly: